marcmat/scrapper/README.md

 # Audiobook Scraper

-A script to scrape audiobook data and download audiobooks from a Kubus Storytell website.
+A script to scrape audiobook data and download audiobooks from the Kubus Storytell website.

 ## Features